alkurbatov/squirrel/README.txt

     * -d, --debug                  - stop from hiding Python exceptions;
     * --dry-run                    - do not delete files, only compress them.

+Configuration:
+    Squirrel has ability to use configuration files (examples can be found in 'conf' directory).
+Please pay attention that command line options have higher priority and will be used insted of ones specified in configuration file.

 Dependencies:
     * python 2.7.5 - http://www.python.org